etcadinfinitum/trapped/_posts/2020-05-17-digital-prototype.md

 of the game running at the same time, modifying server code for this may be a challenge.

-TODO: List what obstacles are blocking development efforts.

 ## Reflection

 The team is working together well at this point; different members are